 \subsubsection{Reinforcement Learning with LLMs Interaction Framework}

 RL trains agents to maximize a reward function through interaction with an environment.
-Reinforcement Learning with Human Feedback (RLHF) enhances this process by introducing human insights into the policy optimization, often through demonstrations or comparative feedback~\cite{griffith2013policy}, significantly improving conversational agents like ChatGPT.
+RLHF enhances this process by introducing human insights into the policy optimization~\cite{griffith2013policy}, significantly improving conversational agents like ChatGPT.
 Nonetheless, both RL and RLHF encounter important challenges: \begin{itemize} \item {\textbf{Real-Time Constraint.}} Delayed feedback in RLHF hinder its applicability in scenarios demanding immediate response.
-Moreover, the continuous need for human expertise input raises costs. \item {\textbf{Expert Availability.}} Consistent expert interaction is challenging, inconsistent, and thus unreliable.
-Furthermore, the varying quality of human feedback affects the management model training. \item {\textbf{Ethical and Privacy Risk.}} Human-in-the-loop interaction system may present data confidentiality concerns in sensitive applications.
-For example, some AI-generated images are inappropriate for humans in all ages to view. \end{itemize} To address these challenges, we introduce RLLI, where real users can leverage LLM-empowered generative agents to provide feedback for DRL model training.
-These generative agents mimic users with varied personalities and provide immediate, context-aware feedback in the form of subjective QoE rewards.
+While training reward models can mitigate the need for expensive human input, the upfront investment in human data collection and model training can be substantial. \item {\textbf{Expert Availability.}} Securing consistent access to human experts can be challenging.
+Inconsistent interaction and the varying quality of feedback can negatively affect the network management model training. \item {\textbf{Ethical and Privacy Risk.}} Human-in-the-loop interaction system may present data confidentiality concerns in sensitive applications.
+For example, some AI-generated images are inappropriate for humans in all ages to view. \end{itemize} {To address these challenges, we introduce RLLI, where real users can leverage LLM-empowered GAs to provide feedback for DRL model training.
+These GAs mimic users with varied personalities and provide immediate, context-aware feedback in the form of subjective QoE rewards.
 Consequently, RLLI offers a real-time, scalable, and financially efficient solution, mitigating the inherent constraints of RL and RLHF.
 The general algorithm for implementing RLLI is shown as {\textbf{Algorithm}}~\ref{algRLLI}.
-Specifically, the management model initializes with parameters ${\bm{\xi}}$, while $K$ LLM-empowered generative agents simulate diverse user feedback.
-Each episode $e$ begins with state ${\bm{s}}$ and iterates until a terminal state is reached.
-Here, a terminal state is the endpoint of an episode, indicating task completion, step limit reached, or a failure event.
-Actions ${\bm{a}}$ are generated via policy $\pi_{\bm{\xi}}({\bm{s}})$, with rewards aggregated from the agents' subjective QoE assessments.
-State transitions and experiences are stored in a Replay Buffer, facilitating policy parameter updates through experience replay.
-This iterative process, across $E$ episodes, refines the model's decision-making capabilities by integrating feedback from generated agents interaction, culminating in a robustly trained management model.
+Specifically, the management model initializes with parameters ${\bm{\xi}}$, while $K$ LLM-empowered GAs simulate diverse user feedback.
+Each episode $e$ begins with state ${\bm{s}}$ and iterates until a terminal state is reached, e.g., task completion, step limit reached, or a failure event.
+Actions ${\bm{a}}$ are generated via policy $\pi_{\bm{\xi}}({\bm{s}})$, with rewards aggregated from the subjective QoE assessments.
+State transitions and experiences are stored in a replay buffer, facilitating policy parameter updates through experience replay.}